valiantljk/h5spark/README.md

 ```

-Besides, we do have the functions to return indexedrow and indexedrowmatrix
+Besides, we have the functions to return indexedrow and indexedrowmatrix
 ```
 h5read_irow
 h5read_imat